Karunamon/tkwaremmb/content/post/reddit-no-more.md

 The *utter contempt* that reddit staff has for the intelligence of their users is breathtaking.

 And if not contempt, the only other explanation for this behavior is rank incompetence.
 Either should send a user running in the other direction.
-But the admins selectively enforcing the rules of Reddit is not the only problem on the siste.
+But the admins selectively enforcing the rules of Reddit is not the only problem on the site.

 # Further Lies